awsdocs/amazon-redshift-developer-guide/doc_source/r_SELECT_list.md

 ```
 avg(datediff(day, listtime, saletime)) as avgwait
 ```
-If you do not specify an alias for an expression that is not a simple column name, the result set applies a default name to that column\.
+If you don't specify an alias for an expression that isn't a simple column name, the result set applies a default name to that column\.
 The alias is recognized right after it is defined in the target list\.
 You can use an alias in other expressions defined after it in the same target list\.
 The following example illustrates this\.

 ```